Intersubband electric dipole spin resonance in transition metal dichalcogenide heterobilayers: Microscopic Model

 \subsection{Spin-orbit coupling and electric dipole spin resonance}

-Our symmetry analysis demonstrates the possibility of intersubband electric dipole spin resonance in TMDC heterobilayers.
+Our symmetry analysis demonstrates the possibility of intersubband EDSR in TMDC heterobilayers.
 We now present an illustrative microscopic model of this effect, focusing on the $AA'$ ($H_h^h$) stacking configuration as a representative case; other stackings follow analogously.

 The studied MoX$_2$/WY$_2$ heterobilayer exhibits type-II band alignment: the conduction band minimum resides in the molybdenum-based layer, while the valence band maximum localizes in the tungsten-based layer.
 In the absence of interlayer coupling and spin-orbit mixing, the conduction band states $\Gamma_6$ and $\Gamma_4$ at the $K^+$ point ($K^+_M$ valley) can be expressed as: